GitHub Instructor Guide

 9. Under “Manage access”, click Add people or Add teams, depending how you want to manage permissions.

-10. Type the UBC CWL username or team name to add, then select the correct person or team.
+10. Type one of the following: the UBC CWL of the person, the name of the person, or the name of the team to add.
+Then select the correct person or team.

 11. Choose a role, then click Add person/team to this repository.